MEGHAN A.T.B. REESE

 As a teacher for 19 years, Chrissy enjoys working with students in English and journalism at Yorktown High School in Arlington, Virginia.
 Chrissy received her bachelor’s and master’s degrees from George Mason University.
 A proud Patriot, she connected to an international community there and developed her love of writing.
 As part of Patriot Nation, she traveled to Indianapolis in 2006 to watch the Cinderella team head to the Final Four.
 (Florida continues to be her least favorite team.)
 When she can, Chrissy loves to see live music in DC, enjoy summers on the beach and traveling to other countries.
 Chrissy is excited to return to Mason for WJMC and can’t wait to meet new friends this summer!

-April van Buren, M.J.E., advises yearbook, broadcast, a journalism website, and also teaches various digital media classes including graphic design and web design at East High School in Madison, Wisconsin.
-She has taught journalism for 18 years, including at Parkway Central High School near St. Louis, Missouri and at Mesa Vista Middle and High School in rural New Mexico.
+April van Buren, M.J.E., advises newspaper, broadcast and yearbook, and also teaches various digital media classes including graphic design and social media and marketing at East High School in Madison, Wisconsin.
+She has taught journalism for more than 20 years, including at Parkway Central High School near St. Louis, Missouri and at Mesa Vista Middle and High School in rural New Mexico.
 She has been an adjunct professor for the communications department at the University of New Mexico-Taos.
 From 2010 to 2013, she served as the New Mexico director for the Journalism Education Association (JEA) and as the vice president of the New Mexico Scholastic Press Association.
 She earned her National Board certification in language arts in 2012, and studied journalism, education and library sciences at the University of Missouri-Columbia.
-She was the 2013 New Mexico Adviser of the Year and is currently on the Board for the Kettle Moraine Press Association and as the broadcast contest director for JEA.
+She was the 2013 New Mexico Adviser of the Year, is the current President of the Kettle Moraine Press Association, serves on the Wisconsin JEA Board and previously ran the JEA national quiz bowl and the broadcast contests.

 Justin Turner has taught journalism and advised yearbooks, newspapers, and literary magazines for 15 years.
 In that time he’s found his passion: supporting students, the 1st amendment, and the power of those two things together.
 Justin’s staffs have won numerous state and national awards including gold medals, first divisions, individual write off awards, Arkansas’s top honor, the All-Arkansas award, and has placed in the top 10 best of show at a JEA/NSPA convention.
 Justin was named the 2020 Arkansas Adviser of the Year.
 He’s lost count of how many WJMC sessions he’s been able to attend, but each one has made for an amazing summer!